GabyyHshss/GabyyHshss/README.md

-# ¡Welcome! 👋🏻
 <div align="center">
+  <h1>¡Welcome! 👋🏻</h1>
-  <p>I'm advanced student of the University Technicatura in Programming, focused on BackEnd software development with Java.</br>
+  <h4>I'm advanced student of the University Technicatura in Programming, focused on BackEnd software development with Java.</br>
 I am looking for opportunities to apply my skills and knowledge in professional projects.
-Below, you will find a sample of my main projects, where I apply the technologies that I master</p>
+Below, you will find a sample of my main projects, where I apply the technologies that I master</h4>
 </div>

 # 📬 Get in touch
 - My Web: [gabyyhshss-dev.netlify.app](https://gabyyhshss-dev.netlify.app/)
 - My LinkedIn: [linkedin.com/in/gabyypaniagua](https://www.linkedin.com/in/gabyypaniagua)

 #
 ```python
 ——————